Aviation Maintenance Technician (AVMT)

 AVMT 213 Powerplant Fuel Systems 2 Credit Hour(s)

-This course will provide the student an understanding of operating principles and basic maintenance techniques for engine fuel systems and their components, including: carburetion, injection, and fuel metering systems for reciprocating engines, as well as engine fuel control systems for turbine engines.
+This course will provide the student an understanding of operating principles and basic maintenance techniques for engine fuel systems and their components, as described as described in the FAA Aviation Mechanic Airman Certification Standards (ACS) Subject Area Engine Fuel and Fuel Metering Systems.
 The student will learn to inspect, check, service, troubleshoot and repair these systems.

 Offered: Resident